xiaoli-dong/bioinfo_notebook/linux_and_nanopore.md

 # How to Install Ubuntu Linux on your Dell Computer
 https://www.dell.com/support/kbdoc/en-ca/000131655/how-to-install-ubuntu-linux-on-your-dell-pc
 ## Create a bootable USB flash drive
-Download Ubuntu desktop image, the version we are using is [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop) Follow the Canonical ubuntu totorials on how to [Create a Bootable USB stick](https://ubuntu.com/tutorials/install-ubuntu-desktop#3-create-a-bootable-usb-stick)
+1. Download Ubuntu desktop image, the version we are using is [Ubuntu 22.04 LTS](https://ubuntu.com/download/desktop)
+2. Follow the Canonical ubuntu totorials on how to [Create a Bootable USB stick](https://ubuntu.com/tutorials/install-ubuntu-desktop#3-create-a-bootable-usb-stick)
+## Install Ubuntu on a Dell PC Configured for the Unified Extensible Firmware Interface (UEFI) BIOS
+Press the F2 key on start up to enter the BIOS setup screens.
+Ensure that the BIOS is set to UEFI, and disable the Legacy option ROMS, and disable the secure boot.

 # Formatting the second hard drive
 How to Delete Partition in Linux https://phoenixnap.com/kb/delete-partition-linux